patrickl92/AudioChecklist/README.md

 The framework itself does not contain any checklists.
 The available checklists can be downloaded from the official forum at x-plane.org (TODO: create forum page and insert link)

 Check out the [usage description](docs/Usage.md) for a detailed overview.

+If you want to create your own checklists, follow this [guide](docs/CreateSOP.md).